-Although the FRRF datafile gives all these parameters, they should not be used as the data has to be corrected for blank values first.
-The following section describes how to calculated the important parameters a{LHII} , [RCII] and n{PSII} .
+Although the FRRf data files give all these parameters, they should not be used as the data has to be corrected for blank values first.
+In the D3.1 report a specific section was dedicated to how to calculate other important physiological parameters such as $a{LHII}$ , [RCII] and $n{PSII}$ .
+Calculations are here reported in an Appendix (2.)